DevMountain/TextSupport/README.md

 You can either have the entire Twilio SMS object sent, or just save the fields you need, like `From`, `Date Sent` and `Body`

 Test your server.js file and your Zap using the "Test this Zap" section of the Zap editor.
-If all goes well, you should be able to see your `.on()` callback trigger when the Zap is tested.
+If all goes well, you should be able to see your message data added to Firebase when the Zap is tested.

 ##Step 3: Start Front-end